Crunch-time for money managers as swaps clearing deadline nears

-NEW YORK, April 12 Asset managers have been slow to set up accounts with clearing houses for over-the-counter derivatives ahead of a mandatory deadline, creating a nearly unmanageable backlog that could leave many firms unable to trade, industry participants said.
+NEW YORK Asset managers have been slow to set up accounts with clearing houses for over-the-counter derivatives ahead of a mandatory deadline, creating a nearly unmanageable backlog that could leave many firms unable to trade, industry participants said.

 "The number of firms that have already set up accounts at the clearing house is a paltry sum compared to that 250," he said, speaking at a Futures Industry Association conference in New York on Thursday.

-Regulators have taken steps to overhaul the opaque $650 trillion swaps market, which critics said exacerbated the global financial crisis in 2008.
+Regulators have taken steps to overhaul the opaque $650 trillion (423.6 trillion pounds) swaps market, which critics said exacerbated the global financial crisis in 2008.
 The reforms affect a wide variety of financial contracts that have traditionally changed hands in bilateral deals largely out of the sight of regulators.

 Now multiple parties will be involved, as large parts of the swaps markets move to exchange-like platforms and run through clearing-houses that take on the risk of counterparty default.